Argentina’s property market is now rapidly emerging from a prolonged and painful crisis.

-Uncertainty about the Argentine peso is jinxing the country’s property market.
-On one hand, sellers demand to be paid in dollars, proven safer than the peso.
-On the other, buyers are prevented from acquiring these dollars by strict currency controls.
+Capital controls introduced in 2011 by then President Cristina Fernandez made it near impossible for most Argentines to acquire property.
+On the one hand, sellers demand to be paid in dollars, proven safer than the peso.
+On the other, buyers were prevented from acquiring these dollars by strict currency controls.

 “The main issue in Argentina is that the real estate market has historically been transacted in dollars so when you make it impossible for people to source dollars liquidity gets disrupted,” says Bret Rosen, managing director of research at Jamestown Properties LLC in New York.

 The three-year period from 2013 to 2015 was the worst stretch in history for new construction in Buenos Aires.
 In 2015, less than 30% of the historic average new construction was built in Buenos Aires, according to Reporte Inmobiliario.
 The total area of new construction fell from 24 million square feet in 2011 to less than 8 million in only two years.

 But the new government has ushered in a dramatic recovery.
 A little more than four months since the change of government, agents have seen a surge in the number of requests for property quotes.
 “For the first time in years, homeowners want to exchange properties instead of sitting on their assets,” says Alejandra Bugna, a property lawyer at Baker & McKenzie.

 Developers have also announced more than USD 1.2 billion in new construction of residential towers, offices and shopping centers in Buenos Aires.
 “Interest rates hovering around 38% do not help in getting investments, but at the same time there is an almost unanimous feeling in the market that the prospects for Argentina´s economy are very good, and that in the second half of the year we are going to start to see change, which explains the interest of local and international investors,” said Alberto Fernandez Prieto of big developer Vizora.